Configure SPF – Anti Spam

 If the domain has no SPF you will get a result like this:

 If SPF records are defined you will get a result like this

-The important thing is to see “spf.rocketseed.com” in the row for Type=include:
+The important thing is to see a row with Type=include and a Value that contains rocketseed.com

 If you don’t have an SPF record configured follow the recommendation below.
 If SPF is already setup we recommend chatting to your DNS provider and/or mail administrator to help you select the best possible fit for your organization.